Glowieh/FFapp/README.md

 An online platform to play Fighting Fantasy esque roleplaying campaigns one-on-one.

+My goals are to:

+* learn MEAN stack development with Angular 2
+* learn web socket usage
-My goals are to learn MEAN stack development with Angular 2 and to create an easy way to play this specific roleplaying game when you can't schedule a live session.
+* create an easy way to play this specific roleplaying game when you can't schedule a live session.

 The client folder contains the Angular 2 app: